Understanding SQL Injection

 2.1 User Input

-The attacker provides input through forms, URLs, or other user interfaces.
-This input can include usernames, passwords, search queries, or other sensitive data.
+The attacker provides input through forms, URLs, or other interfaces.
+This input can include usernames, passwords, search queries, or other values.

 Example SQL Query